Qalculate/qalculate-gtk/README.md

 ## Features
 Features specific to qalculate-gtk:

-* Graphical user interfaces implemented using GTK+ 3
+* Graphical user interfaces implemented using GTK 3
 * Flexible expression entry with customizable completion, hints, and continious display of parsed expression
 * Optional calculate-as-you-type mode
 * Small and ... not so small mode